Extreme Roofing Inc.

 FeatureTPOEPDMModified Bitumen

-Seam methodHeat-weldedAdhesive/tapeTorch or adhesive
+Seam methodHeat-weldedAdhesive tapeTorch or cold adhesive

-Seam strengthExcellentGoodGood
+Seam strengthExcellentFairGood

 Puncture resistanceGood to excellentGoodExcellent